 Non-profit and non-partisan, the American Economic Liberties Project is part of a growing, cross- ideological movement to combat monopolistic corporations and the systems that entrench their power.

 Economic Liberties develops ideas, engages with policymakers and the media, and collaborates with a broad range of stakeholders to dismantle concentrated economic power and advance economic liberty for all.

-Read “Ending our Click-Bait Culture,” our latest quick take, which explains why antitrust enforcement and taking on Facebook and Google’s business model is needed to mitigate their harms.
+“Ending our Click-Bait Culture" shows why antitrust enforcement and structural changes to Facebook and Google’s business model are needed to mitigate their harms.

-Writing for The Washington Post, Senior Fellow Maureen Tkacik explained how GrubHub, UberEats, DoorDash and Postmates use anticompetitive practices, that harm consumers, workers and restaurants.
+Writing for The Washington Post, Senior Fellow Maureen Tkacik explains how GrubHub, UberEats, DoorDash and Postmates use anticompetitive practices, that harm consumers, workers and restaurants.

 Read “She Wants to Break Up Big Everything,” the New York Times profile of Economic Liberties' Executive Director Sarah Miller.